-Local Area Network (LAN) Settings  🔗 🗙
+Local Area Network (LAN) Settings X

+Automatic configuration

-Automatic configuration Automatic configuration may override manual settings.
-To ensure the use of manual settings, disable automatic configuration.
-Automatically detect settings Use automatic configuration script Address
+Automatic configuration may override manual settings.
+To ens the use of manual settings, disable automatic configuration. sure

+Automatically detect settings

+Use automatic configuration script

+Address

 Proxy server

-OK Cancel
+Use a proxy server for your LAN (These settings will not ap dial-up or VPN connections). ply to

+Address: Port: Advance ced

+Bypass proxy server for local addresses

+ОК Са ncel

-- In the Proxy Server section check the "Access the Internet using a proxy server" box - Turn off the Bypass proxy server for local (Intranet) addresses option - Turn off the Automatically detect settings option - Turn off the Use automatic configuration script option - Press the Advanced... button
+- Turn off the Bypass proxy server for local addresses option Turn off the Automatically detect settings option Turn off the Use automatic configuration script option

-Proxy Settings ? 🗙

-[Servers
+• Press the Advanced... button

+Proxy Sett tings X

+Servers

-Туре Proxy address to use Port
+Туре Proxy address to use I Port

-GU HTTP: 127.0.0.1 : 2525
+HTTP: 127.0.0.1 : 2525

-S ecure: 127.0.0.1 : 2526
+Secure: 127.0.0.1 : 2526

-ETP: :

-G opher: :
+FTP: :

-So c ks: :
+Socks: :

-Less the same proxy server for all protocols
+Use the s ame proxy server for all protocols

-l Exceptions
+Exception ons

-Do not use proxy server for addresses beginning with:
+Ş. Do not use p roxy server for addresses beginning with :

-₩.

-Use semicolons (;) to separate entries.
+Use semicol ons (;) to separate entries. ОК Cancel

-ОК Cancel

-- On the Proxy Settings dialog, IE must be provided with the address the analyzer is configured to listen to, which will be listening for requests. - In the HTTP fields enter "127.0.0.1" for the address and the HTTP port number configured in Step 1 for the port number - Under certain configurations, you may have to try substituting the machine name "localhost" for the address "127.0.0.1" - In the Secure fields enter "127.0.0.1" for the address and the SSL port number configured in Step 1 for the port number - Note that the Secure line may not always be the 2nd line - It is also important to clear any entries in the Do not use proxy server for addresses beginning with: field these could prevent the browser from using the recording proxy - press the OK button
+- In the Proxy Settings dialog, Windows must be provided with the address the analyzer is configured to listen to - In the HTTP fields enter "127.0.0.1" for the address and the HTTP port number configured in Step 1 for the port number - Under certain configurations, you may have to try substituting the machine name "localhost" for the address "127.0.0.1" - In the Secure fields enter "127.0.0.1" for the address and the SSL port number configured in Step 1 for the port number - Note that the Secure line may not always be the 2nd line - It is also important to clear any entries in the Do not use proxy server for addresses beginning with: field these could prevent the browser from using the recording proxy - press the OK button